whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Some Christians claim that Christ was obedient because he said, "Render unto Caesar that which is Caesar's," suggesting people should pay their taxes.
 But revolutionaries commonly debate whether to pay their taxes.
 Do you pay taxes to avoid harassment, so you can focus on liberating your people?
 Or do you choose not to support a corrupt government and face the consequences?
 Christ clearly was one of these revolutionaries who chose to pay taxes while seeking to liberate his people.
 Consider how incredibly disobedient Jesus Christ was:

-* _Fed people illegally:_ Jesus Christ illegally fed hungry people on the sabbath.
+* _Fed people illegally:_ Jesus Christ illegally fed hungry people on the sabbath.[xxx-bible|esv mark 2:23-24]

-* _Healed people illegally:_ Christ illegally healed people on the sabbath.
+* _Healed people illegally:_ Christ illegally healed people on the sabbath.[xxx-bible|matthew 12:10]<sup>,</sup>[xxx-bible|mark 3:2]

 * _Prioritized doing the right thing over following the law:_ When religious-legal authorities reminded him of the law, Christ said that taking care of people was more important than the law, saying, "The Sabbath was made for man, not man for the Sabbath."[xxx-bible mark 2:27] In other words, when people are in need and the law prevents helping them, we should prioritize doing the right thing and helping each other over following the law.

-* _Attacked predatory money lenders:_ Jesus physically attacked moneylenders (the equivalent to today's bankers and payday loan sharks) in the Temple who exploited his people.
+* _Attacked predatory money lenders:_ Jesus physically attacked moneylenders (the equivalent to today's bankers and payday loan sharks) in the Temple who exploited his people.[xxx-bible|esv mark 11:15-18]

 * _Associated with other revolutionaries:_ Christ associated with Zealots, which were a Jewish revolutionary movement.
 At least one of Jesus's disciples was a Zealot, and perhaps more.
-Among other things, Zealots were known for not paying taxes and even killing Roman tax collectors.
+Among other things, Zealots were known for not paying taxes and even killing Roman tax collectors.[xxx-britannica jewish overview]<sup>,</sup>[xxx-worldhistory jewish zealots]

 * _Christ was killed like a revolutionary:_ Crucifixion was a punishment that the Romans used especially for revolutionaries.
-Christ was nailed to a cross and left to die in a public place to scare others away from revolutionary activities.
+Christ and two other revolutionaries were nailed to a cross and left to die in a public place to scare others away from revolutionary activities.[xxx-worldhistory jewish zealots]

 In other words, Christ was tortured to death to scare others away from having the spiritual strength to stand for what's right because the Roman government didn't want people to stand for what's right -- they wanted people to obey, and so they tried to scare the public into submission, as all oppressive governments do.

 Unfortunately for the Roman authorities, Jesus had been extremely inspirational, and a religion formed that continued to spread his teachings after he died.
 The revolutionary movement also continued, with a series of Jewish-Roman rebellions occurring between 66 and 135 CE.
-None were successful.
+None were successful.[xxx-britannica jew roman wars]

 The religion inspired by Jesus Christ kept spreading, and by the 300s CE, multiple sects existed.
 Finally, in 380 CE, something weird happened.
 The same Roman government that had killed Jesus Christ imposed Christianity as a religion on the Roman Empire, requiring people to worship Christ as their spiritual leader.
-Why?
+Why?[xxx-codex theodosianus xvi 1.2. the theodosian code|p440]

-Instead of allowing this revolutionary Christianity to spread and perhaps inspire more people to become revolutionaries, the Roman emperor embraced it, but he embraced a specific version of Christianity that _trained people for obedience_.
+Instead of allowing this revolutionary Christianity to spread and perhaps inspire more people to become revolutionaries like Christ, the Roman emperor embraced it, but he embraced a specific version of Christianity that _trained people for obedience_.
 The Roman state trained Christian followers to think of themselves as lambs, to think of Jesus as obedient, and to think obedience is good.
 It trained them for low self-worth, taught the belief that people are inclined to sin, and taught that the world itself is sinful.

 In other words, the Roman state spread a religious ideology that _discouraged spiritual strength_ and trained people to _misunderstand their revolutionary spiritual leader Jesus Christ,_ even while requiring people to worship Christ, a man of incredible spiritual strength.

 When emperor Theodosius imposed _his_ version of Christianity on the Roman Empire, he said those who did not accept it were "demented and insane" and those who would not obey the new religion "shall be smitten first by divine vengeance and secondly by the retribution of our own initiative."
-In other words, anyone who disagreed with the official Roman version of Christianity was threatened with severe punishment.
+In other words, anyone who disagreed with the official Roman version of Christianity was threatened with severe punishment.[xxx-codex theodosianus xvi 1.2. the theodosian code|p440]

+So how exactly did Roman emperor Theodosius impose a version of Christianity that discouraged spiritual strength and encouraged obedience instead?
+It turns out that Theodosius imposed a religious ideology similar to.....

 There is a common saying that "the winners write the history books."
 The Roman authorities killed Jesus Christ, and then centuries later they decided which stories would be included in the Holy Bible which they forced on their empire, and they chose which aspects of that Bible would be emphasized in official teachings.
 And then they pretended that the Bible was the literal word of God, instead of an ideology imposed on conquered people by their rulers to train them for submissive obedience.**